Story At-A-Glance

 So the increased demand for affordable housing units coupled with lean home inventories has attracted quite a few housing developers to increase the Southern California portfolio of properties in the Inland Empire.

-For instance, one MG Properties Group made its 10th acquisition in the Inland Empire/Temecula Valley region with the latest purchase being a 319-unit garden-style multifamily community in Rancho Cucamonga, Calif., for $137.6 million.
+For instance, one MG Properties Group made its 10th acquisition in the Inland Empire/Temecula Valley region.
+The latest purchase was a 319-unit garden-style multifamily community in Rancho Cucamonga, Calif., for $137.6 million.

-“The Inland Empire has been adding jobs at a faster pace than California and the US as a whole.
-We are seeing job gains recorded across several different industries, the largest being the warehouse and logistics industry followed by the education and health services sector.”
+“The Inland Empire has been adding jobs faster than California and the US.
+We see job gains recorded across several different industries, the largest being the warehouse and logistics industry followed by the education and health services sector.”
 GlobeSt

 0 Comments